 If you ignore these warning signs, your cat may develop hypothermia.
 You can check if your cat is cold by touching its ears, tail, and paw pads.
 These are the parts of a cat’s anatomy that heat escapes from.

 Taking a Cat’s Temperature

 These readings will usually be accurate, but this is an invasive process.
 Many cats will resist and prevent you from taking their temperature.
 If you wish to proceed, you can do so in one of two ways:

 Rectal thermometers are the most accurate way of measuring a cat’s temperature.
 Most pet stores will stock these items.
 You will have two options, digital or mercury.

-Digital thermometers are more expensive, but recommended.
+Digital thermometers are recommended.
 They yield faster results and are less invasive than mercury thermometers.
 Mercury thermometers are made of glass.
-This means that you will need to proceed with a great deal of caution.
+This means that you will need to proceed with caution.
 To take your cat’s temperature rectally, follow these steps:

-- Play with the cat as you want it as tired and docile as possible
+- Play with the cat as you want it to be tired and docile

-- Restrain the cat, ideally by wrapping in a soft towel
+- Restrain the cat, ideally by wrapping it in a soft towel

 - Calm the cat with petting and treats